Structured Long-Term Care Liability Framework

 Regulatory Crosswalk

-Use this mapping to connect breach allegations and documentation failures to recognizable regulatory concepts during early assessment and discovery planning.
-(This is a practical litigation crosswalk — expand or customize for jurisdiction and facility type.)
+Use this practical litigation crosswalk to connect allegations and documentation failures to recognizable regulatory concepts during early assessment and discovery planning.

-Domain What to Prove (Defensible Standard) Common F-Tag Clusters (Examples) Discovery Targets
+Domain What to Prove Common Regulatory Anchors Discovery Targets

-Assessment & Care Planning Resident assessed; risks identified; care plan individualized; reassessments documented after changes.
-Care Planning Comprehensive Assessment Resident Rights (Care/Services) MDS/CAAs, care plans, baseline assessments, change-in-condition notes.
+Assessment & Care Planning Resident assessed, risks identified, care plan individualized, reassessments documented after changes.
+Comprehensive assessment, care planning, resident care/services requirements.
+MDS/CAAs, care plans, baseline assessments, change-in-condition notes.

 Monitoring & Supervision Monitoring frequency matched to risk; supervision adequate; prevention measures implemented and tracked.
-Accident Hazards Supervision/Assist Devices Skin Integrity Fall logs, rounding sheets, alarm audits, skin checks, CNA flowsheets.
+Accident hazards, supervision, assist devices, skin integrity concepts.
+Fall logs, rounding sheets, alarm audits, skin checks, CNA flowsheets.

-Change in Condition & Escalation Deterioration recognized; provider notified; orders carried out; reassessment performed; escalation timely.
-Notification Quality of Care Emergency Response SBAR/notification logs, orders, MAR/TAR, late entry audit, transfer records.
+Change in Condition & Escalation Deterioration recognized, provider notified, orders carried out, reassessment performed, escalation timely.
+Notification, quality of care, emergency response concepts.
+Notification logs, orders, MAR/TAR, transfer records, late-entry patterns.

-Medication Safety Right drug/right dose/right time; monitoring documented; adverse effects addressed; controlled substances secured.
-Medication Errors Unnecessary Drugs Pharmacy Services MAR/TAR, med reconciliation, controlled drug counts, pharmacy comms, adverse event notes.
+Medication Safety Right drug/right dose/right time, monitoring documented, adverse effects addressed.
+Medication errors, unnecessary drugs, pharmacy services.
+MAR/TAR, med reconciliation, controlled counts, pharmacy communications.

-Documentation Integrity Records contemporaneous, internally consistent, and sufficient to prove assessments, actions, and communication.
-Professional Standards Quality of Care Infection / Safety Programs Audit trails, late entry history, templating patterns, authentication logs, incident reports.
+Documentation Integrity Records contemporaneous, internally consistent, and sufficient to prove assessment, action, and communication.
+Professional standards, quality of care, infection/safety program concepts.
+Audit trails, late entry history, templating patterns, authentication logs.

-Staffing & System Oversight Staffing adequate; training current; QA/PI active; incident learning and corrective action documented.
-Staffing QA/PI Training/Competency Schedules, assignments, orientation/training, QA minutes, prior deficiencies, corrective action plans.
+Staffing & System Oversight Staffing adequate, training current, QA/PI active, corrective action documented.
+Staffing, QA/PI, training, competency, supervision concepts.
+Schedules, assignments, training files, QA minutes, prior deficiencies, corrective action plans.

 Application